mgfernan/pnt_datasets/README.md

 ## IPIN 5G positioning

-This data has been extracted from the competition organized by the Indoor Position and Indoor Navigtaion conference[^ipin].
-The competition[^ipin_competition] has various tracks that offer challenges in various positioning technologies.
-In particular, the 5G positioning track focuses on  ToA[^1] positioning and offsers measurements extracted from a network of nodes.
+This data has been extracted from the competition organized by the Indoor Position and Indoor Navigtaion conference[^1].
+The competition[^2] has various tracks that offer challenges in various positioning technologies.
+In particular, the 5G positioning track focuses on  ToA[^3] positioning and offsers measurements extracted from a network of nodes.
 The `dataset` contains the data from two editions of the competition (2022 and 2023) and each edition has several measurements `sessions`.
 Each session has:

 - Position of the nodes (anchor points)
 - Measurements from the receiver to each of the nodes